10 Degree Home

 Other facilities comprise a gallery kitchen, guest bedroom, sauna and two bathrooms.

 According to Paolo Caravello, architect and lead designer at Void Architecture, the biggest challenge was to design a house that would combine the features of a pure geometric shape with the practical needs appropriate to a contemporary lifestyle.
-“Fitting the house responsibly in a place of remarkable natural beauty was also an aspect that took a lot of consideration,”
+“Fitting the house responsibly in a place of remarkable natural beauty was also an aspect that took a lot of consideration,” he notes.

 Particular attention was given to indoor air quality, with walls insulated using naturally-produced wood fibre and paper.
 Beams and columns were laminated using non-toxic glues, and the house is equipped with underfloor heating combined with ground-source heat.
 “The house achieves a high level of thermal efficiency thanks to the performance of the outer walls and roof,” the architect says.